 Around 1519, Mary began to suffer from the first bouts of ill health, but she was well enough to attend to Field of Cloth of Gold.
 After this, her appearances at court would become more sporadic.
 The couple continued to have money problems throughout their marriage.
 Charles had also taken a mistress who gave birth to his illegitimate son in 1521.
 It was yet another blow.

 By 1526, it had become clear that Mary’s brother Henry was infatuated with Anne Boleyn.
 On 23 May 1527, Mary attended her last official engagement at court and watched her brother dance with Anne Boleyn.
 She withdrew from court, disgusted with her brother’s behaviour.
-Mary had grown up with Catherine of Aragon, they had been pregnant at the same time and shared the same losses.
+Mary had grown up with Catherine of Aragon; they had been pregnant at the same time and shared the same losses.
 Meanwhile, Mary’s husband publically supported the King as he sought to end his marriage to Catherine.
 There was nothing Mary could do for Catherine.

 By the time of Henry’s marriage to Anne Boleyn, Mary had been unwell for several months.
-Mary just about managed to travel to London for her daughter’s marriage to Henry Grey, Marquis of Dorset and it would be the last time she would see her brother.
+Mary just about managed to travel to London for her daughter’s wedding to Henry Grey, Marquis of Dorset, and it would be the last time she would see her brother.
 She returned home with her younger daughter Eleanor and took to her bed.
 She was invited to Anne Boleyn’s coronation but was most likely too ill to travel.

 Mary died on 25 June 1533, and she was still only 38 years old.
 The true cause of her illness was never diagnosed.
 She was buried on 20 July in the abbey at Bury St Edmunds with her daughter Frances acting as chief mourner.
-When the abbey was dissolved in 1539, she was moved to the nearby St Mary’s Church.
-1
+When the abbey was dissolved in 1539, she was moved to the nearby St Mary’s Church.1